Why is Nutrition Important?

 Over The Counter Medication (OTC medications)

-This year the School District Physician had approved, written and signed indications and doses for each OTC medication supplied by the district.
 The goal of providing OTC medications by school nurses to students is to keep them in school when they are suffering from minor complaints.

 When a student has used an OTC medication more than very episodically, further administration of this medication requires a medical referral to determine causes for underlying chronic or recurrent symptoms.
 Further administration also requires a physician’s note, which serves as a “prescription” for the non- prescription medication.
 Parents become responsible for supplying the medication.